⚠️ We don't recommend this product

 As an Amazon Associate we earn from qualifying purchases.

-How do you use a Yixing teapot?
+Category: How do I season ('open') a new Yixing teapot?

 Best Use Cases